What is the soccer striker position in soccer?

 - Be good at ball handling

 - Be good at kicking the soccer ball accurately

 - Be a quick thinker

 - Be a team player

 1. Speed And Agile With Movement

 Have you ever seen Lionel Messi spring into action with the ball and weave through the defenders before scoring a goal?

 That is speed and agility at its finest.

-This is useful because if a striker is slow his or her chances for scoring a goal will be very slim.
+This is useful because if a striker is slow his or her chances of scoring a goal will be very slim.

 Agility is the ability to move around opponents with ease, especially when dribbling the ball, and kicking the ball from tight corners.